zulip/zulip/help/roles-and-permissions.md

   your organization.

 * **Member**: This is the default role for most users.
-Members have access to all public streams.
+Members have access to all public channels.
 You can [configure different permissions](/help/restrict-permissions-of-new-members) for **new members** and **full members**, which is especially useful for [moderating open organizations](/help/moderating-open-organizations).
 New members automatically become full members after a configurable waiting period.

-* **Guest**: Can view and send messages in streams they have been added to.
+* **Guest**: Can view and send messages in channels they have been added to.
-  Guests cannot see other streams, unless they have been specifically added to the stream.
+  Guests cannot see other channels, unless they have been specifically added to the channel.
 See [guest users documentation](/help/guest-users) for additional details and configuration options.

 * **Billing administrator**: The user who upgrades the organization to